What is the TSP?

 TSP Withdrawals – TSP Modernization Act

-Keep in mind, the way TSP Withdrawals occur will change drastically on September 15th, 2019 as a result of the TSP Modernization Act.
-Essentially, much more freedom will be given to the account holder as to how and when money can be withdrawn.
-To help with this confusion, I’ll explain briefly what the rule used to be, and then explain what it will change to.
+Keep in mind, the way TSP Withdrawals occur drastically changed on September 15th, 2019 as a result of the TSP Modernization Act.
+Essentially, much more freedom is now given to the account holder as to how and when money can be withdrawn.
+To help with this confusion, I’ll explain briefly what the rule used to be, and then explain what it is now.

 Ideally, you’ve worked your full career, finished your federal service, and reached at least 59 ½ years old.
 If all of these are satisfied, you can start withdrawing from the TSP without penalty.